An Improvement of Reed's Treewidth Approximation: Abstract

 \section{Abstract}

-We present a new approximation algorithm for the treewidth problem which constructs a corresponding tree decomposition as well.
+We present a new approximation algorithm for the treewidth problem which finds an upper bound on the treewidth and constructs a corresponding tree decomposition as well.
 Our algorithm is a faster variation of Reed's classical algorithm.
-For the benefit of the reader, and to be able to compare these two algorithms, we start with a detailed time analysis for Reed's algorithm.
+For the benefit of the reader, and to be able to compare these two algorithms, we start with a detailed time analysis of Reed's algorithm.
 We fill in many details that have been omitted in Reed's paper.
-Computing tree decompositions parameterized by the treewidth $k$ is fixed parameter tractable (FPT), meaning that there are algorithms running in time $O(f(k) g(n))$ where $f$ is a computable function, $g$ is a polynomial function, and $n$ is the number of vertices.
-An analysis of Reed's algorithm shows $f(k) = 2^{O(k \log k)}$ and $g(n) = n \log n$ for a 5-approximation.
-Reed simply claims time $O(n \log n)$ for bounded $k$ for his constant factor approximation algorithm, but the bound of $2^{\Omega(k \log k)} n \log n$ is well known.
-From a practical point of view, we notice that the time of Reed's algorithm also contains a term of $O(k^2 2^{24k} n \log n)$, which for small $k$ is much worse than the asymptotically leading term of $2^{O(k \log k)} n \log n$.
+Computing tree decompositions parameterized by the treewidth $k$ is fixed parameter tractable (FPT), meaning that there are algorithms running in time $\mathcal{O}(f(k) g(n))$ where $f$ is a computable function, and $g(n)$ is polynomial in $n$, where $n$ is the number of vertices.
+An analysis of Reed's algorithm shows $f(k) = 2^{\mathcal{O}(k \log k)}$ and $g(n) = n \log n$ for a 5-approximation.
+Reed simply claims time $\mathcal{O}(n \log n)$ for bounded $k$ for his constant factor approximation algorithm, but the bound of $2^{\Omega(k \log k)} n \log n$ is well known.
+From a practical point of view, we notice that the time of Reed's algorithm also contains a term of $\mathcal{O}(k^2 2^{24k} n \log n)$, which for small $k$ is much worse than the asymptotically leading term of $2^{\mathcal{O}(k \log k)} n \log n$.
 We analyze $f(k)$ more precisely, because the purpose of this paper is to improve the running times for all reasonably small values of $k$.

 Our algorithm runs in $\mathcal{O}(f(k)n\log{n})$ too, but with a much smaller dependence on $k$.
 In our case, $f(k) = 2^{\mathcal{O}(k)}$.
 This algorithm is simple and fast, especially for small values of $k$.
-We should mention that Bodlaender et al.\ [2016] have an asymptotically faster algorithm running in time $2^{\mathcal{O}(k)} n$.
-It relies on a very sophisticated data structure and does not claim to be useful for small values of $k$.
+We should mention that Bodlaender et al.\ [2016] have an algorithm with a linear dependence on $n$, and Korhonen [2021] obtains the much better approximation ratio of 2, while the current paper achieves a better dependence on $k$.